Field Notes are observations from real presales work.

 These frameworks reflect how I approach discovery, demos, and collaboration when supporting DACH prospects from London.

-They’re shaped by real presales work supporting DACH customers from London, and they help surface risk before it becomes a blocker.
+These frameworks reflect how I approach discovery, demos, and collaboration when supporting DACH prospects from London.
+They are shaped by real presales work and help surface risk early, before it becomes a blocker.

-Strong demos start long before the screen is shared.
-Real discovery clarifies outcomes, constraints, and what not to show.
+Strong demos start before the screen is shared.
+Discovery defines what matters and what not to show.

-A demo isn’t a feature tour.
-It’s a guided story that reflects the customer’s world, priorities, and trade-offs.
+A demo is not a feature tour.
+It’s a story shaped around the customer’s priorities and trade-offs.

 Built from hands-on presales work in London, supporting German-speaking customers across DACH and collaborating with EMEA sales teams.